 I have been thinking about math education for more than fifteen years.
 An initiation rite for me was the following story.
 I was training three students for the math olympics in some school.
 They worked with me for one year without previous trainment.
 Then they went to the National Mathematical Olympiad in Chile and they obtained the three gold medals that were given that year.
 In that moment I was very moved and I realized that the method that I implemented (a method that has been evolving ever since) was interesting.

-Joint with Leo Patimo and David Plaza.
-Accepted for publication in Advances in Mathematics.
+Joint with Leo Patimo and David Plaza, Advances in Mathematics 399 (2022).
 For any affine Weyl group, we introduce the pre-canonical bases, a set of bases of the spherical Hecke algebra that interpolates between the standard basis and the canonical basis.
 Thus we divide the hard problem of calculating Kazhdan-Lusztig polynomials (or q-analogues of weight multiplicities) into a finite number of much easier problems.

 Joint with Geordie Williamson, Journal of Algebra 568 (2021) 181-192.
 When Soergel's conjecture is satisfied, we produce (finally!) the canonical light leaves, that do not depend on choices.
 This gives a new approach towards finding a combinatorial interpretation of Kazhdan-Lusztig polynomials.

 Joint work with David Plaza.
 Proc.
 Lond.
 Math.
 Soc.
 Vol. 121 (2020) Issue3, 656-701.
 We conjecture (and prove the "graded degree part") an equivalence between the type A affine Hecke category in positive characteristic and a certain blob category that we introduce as a quotient of KLR algebras.
 This conjecture has been proved recently in an amazing paper by Chris Bowman, Anton Cox, Amit Hazi!!
 It opens lots of questions...